DataDog/documentation/content/en/developers/_index.md

 ### Custom check versus integration

 The primary difference between custom checks and integrations is that integrations are reusable components that can become part of the Datadog's ecosystem.
 They generally take more effort (time to develop) and are best suited for general use-cases such as application frameworks, open source projects, or commonly used software.
 For more unique scenarios, such as monitoring services that are not widely used outside your team or organization, writing a custom check may be the most efficient option.

 However, you may choose to write an integration instead of a custom check if your particular use case requires you to publish and deploy your solution as a Python wheel (`.whl`).
 Metrics emitted through custom checks are considered custom metrics, which have a cost associated based on your subscription plan.
 However, once an integration gets accepted into the Datadog ecosystem, metrics that it emits are no longer considered custom metrics, and do not count against your custom metric count.
 For more information about how this might impact cost, see [Datadog Pricing][8].

 ### How do I create an integration?

 Writing a public integration (that is, one that is part of Datadog's ecosystem, can be installed with the `datadog-agent integration` command, and is accepted into Datadog's [integrations-extras][7] or [integrations-core][9] repositories) requires more work than a private integration.
 These integrations must pass all `ddev validate` steps, have usable tests, and undergo code review.
 You, as the code author, are the active maintainer of the integration and are responsible for ensuring its functionality.

 The initial goal is to generate some code that collects the desired metrics in a reliable way, and to ensure that the general integration framework is in place.
 Start by writing the basic functionality as a custom Check, then fill in the framework details from [Create an Agent Integration][13].

 Next, open a pull request against the [`integrations-extras` repository][7].
 This signals to Datadog that you're ready to start reviewing code together.
 Don't worry if you have questions about tests, Datadog internals, or other topics—the Datadog Ecosystems team is ready to help, and the pull request is a good place to go over those concerns.
-Be sure to take advantage of the [Community Office Hours][4] as well.

 Once the integration has been validated for functionality, framework compliance, and general code quality, it is merged into `integrations-extras` where it becomes part of the Datadog ecosystem.

 When deciding how to send unsupported data to Datadog, the main considerations are effort (time to develop) and budget (cost of custom metrics).
 If you are trying to see data that Datadog doesn't support, start by deciding which method makes the most sense to start sending data: